intel/kvm-multios/documentation/android_vm.md

             Where:
-            change proxyuser to your proxy user (if required) change proxypwd to your proxy password (if required) change proxy.server.com to the URL of your proxy server change 8080 to the proxy port configured on your proxy server
+            change proxyuser to your proxy user (if required) change proxypwd to your proxy password (if required) If no proxy user/password is required, remove "proxyuser:proxypwd@" portion of url. change proxy.server.com to the URL of your proxy server change 8080 to the proxy port configured on your proxy server